Heniker/Canvas-Elastic-Collisions/README.md

 ### About

 So...
 I started this 'project' to learn more about canvas in JavaScript.
-Little do I know that even simple physics simulation can be tricky.
+Little did I know that even simple physics simulation can be tricky.

 _This took more time than I'd like to admit._